Full-time: 3 years, Part-time: Up to 6 years

 Included in your fees

-- You will receive a dissection kit, laboratory coat and crime scene suit
+- You will receive a laboratory coat and crime scene suit

 - Access to specialist software: Statistical Package for the Social Sciences (SPSS)